Depth-dependent magnetic crossover in a room-temperature skyrmion-hosting multilayer: Results Discussion

-To access the region of the phase diagram where skyrmions are stabilized, further TF \musr\ measurements were performed as a function of larger magnetic fields, at $T=295$~K using implantation energies: 3, 8, and 15~keV.
+To access the region of the phase diagram where skyrmions are stabilized as the majority phase, further TF \musr\ measurements were performed as a function of larger magnetic fields, at $T=295$~K using implantation energies: 3, 8, and 15~keV.
+Note that the thickness of both the magnetic and non-magnetic layers strongly affects the field at which skyrmions are stabilised (see Ref.~\cite{santos2023micromagnetic}), which is a result we are also able to reproduce with our micromagnetic simulations.
+As such, the exact crossover field should be expected to be sample dependent.
 For these data $P_x(t)=a_\text{I}\exp(-\lambda_\text{I}t)\cos(\gamma_\mu Bt+\phi_\text{B})+a_\text{II}\exp\left(-\sigma^2_\text{II}t^2\right)$ is found to describe the behavior over the entire dataset.
-Most parameters are found to be independent of applied magnetic field or arising from background effects~\cite{sm}, hence we focus on the component with amplitude $a_\text{I}$, arising from muons stopping in sites where the spin precess in a local field $B$, which is found to be close to the applied field.
-This implies we are again sensitive to the domain-wall sites where the local field is small in these measurements.
-The field-dependent changes in $a_\text{I}$ and $B$ are shown in Fig.~\ref{fig:muon}(f--g).
+Most parameters are found to be independent of applied magnetic field or arising from background effects~\cite{sm}, hence we focus on the term with amplitude $a_\text{I}$, arising from muons stopping in sites where the spin precess in a local field $B$, which is found to be close to the applied field.
+This implies we are again sensitive to the domain-wall sites where the average local field is small in these measurements.
+The field-dependent changes in $a_\text{I}$ and $B$ are shown in Fig.~\ref{fig:muonTF}(c--d).